-This one has been on my radar for a while, so I’m happy to finally be sitting down to write this post.
+This one has been on my radar for a while, so I’m happy to finally be sitting down to write this article.
 Yucca plants are stunning specimens that can add a tropical feel to even the most boring rooms and gardens.
+And because they’re so easy to care for, they make a great choice for even beginners.

-And because it’s so easy to care for, it has become a hugely popular houseplant and ornamental garden plant!
-For this post, I will focus mostly on yucca varieties that you can have as houseplants.
+For this article, I will focus mostly on yucca varieties that you can have as houseplants.
 But I will also touch on some outdoor care, including caring for both potted yucca plants outdoors and yuccas planted in the ground.

 What is a yucca plant?